What is Customer Onboarding?

 Define key campaign goals

-Agree mutual deliverables
+Agree on mutual deliverables

 Collect key details